 About Cactus Plants

 While most cacti are differentiated from other succulents by the bristles and spines that grow from the round areoles on their skin, not all cacti sport sharp spines.
-It's the cushionlike areoles that indicate that a succulent is a member of the cactus family.
+It's the cushionlike areoles that indicate a succulent is a member of the cactus family.

-Whether a desert or a tropical cactus, your plant needs well-drained soil in the garden, or if it is in a flowerpot, it needs a cactus and succulent potting mix.
+Whether a desert or a tropical cactus, your plant needs well-draining soil in the garden, or if it is in a flowerpot, it needs a cactus and succulent potting mix.
 If you make your own potting mixes, desert cacti thrive in a combination of equal parts potting mix, coarse sand and gravel or pumice, while the tropicals prefer a loose mix of two parts peat moss and one part each of all-purpose potting soil and coarse sand or perlite.
 Most of the tropical cacti are epiphytic and grow in the branches of trees or rock crevices, where organic matter collects and decomposes into a loose, quickly draining mix.

 How to Water Desert Cacti

-Spring and summer are the active growth period for most desert cacti.
+Spring and summer are the active growth periods for most desert cacti.
 Watered by the summer monsoon rains, the soil is drenched and then dried out by the sun.
 Wait until the soil is dry and then add water until it flows from the bottom of the flowerpot.
 If your cactus is growing in the garden, drench the soil with at least 1 inch of water until it is moist to a depth of at least 6 to 8 inches.

 Fertilize your indoor cactus monthly when it is actively growing with a 5-10-5 liquid fertilizer or once in spring with a slow-release cactus fertilizer.
 Stop fertilizing in late summer or early fall.